anon-blue/anon.blue/README.txt

   fghnhfghsdhshhsnlkg;ERHGI;OEHNGIOANGOLANGLOnglakn;NGlkngLKNGlkngLKNGLKsng
                                      shjkaskjhdjkhjkshdwa awwwwwwrgaskshdjkhj as
-djkASKJD HKJASHDJKHAJKSDHHWUIHUI1HN1 '  1JKL1JKLJLKJKLJKLJKLJKJKJ WDA
+djkASKJD HKJASHDJKHAJKSDHHWUIrrDoYOU DO YOU  LIKE  VAN   you  xi?Thstdsd
     KLJWDKLJAKLSJDKLJWIASDASZXXXXX